 Introduction

-Why use Java and C++ for AI and ML ?
+Why Java and C++ for AI?

-1. Java Libraries
+Java Libraries for Machine Learning

 import org.deeplearning4j.nn.conf.NeuralNetConfiguration;